-In 2016, I completed my master’s degree analyzing the public policy of cities hosting “mega-events“ as a neoliberal urban accumulation strategy at the University of South Florida.
+In 2016, I completed my master’s degree analyzing the public policy of cities hosting so-called 'mega-events' as a neoliberal urban accumulation strategy at the University of South Florida.

 * M.A., Political Science, University of South Florida* B.A., Geography and International Relations, University of South Florida